rlfmendes/edge-gitops/README.md

 - Retail Edge provides logs, metrics, and dashboards out of the box
 - The setup is currently "semi-automated"
   - Send a request to the Platform Team to setup your observability stack
 - More instructions coming soon

+## Customizing the CLI

+- `flt` and `kic` can be customized / extended
+  - often without changing the Go code
+- More instructions coming soon

 ## How to file issues and get help